yomarhub/Pokemon-Like/README.md

 ## Note

-It can take some time to fetc hthe pokemon list that's normal
+It can take some time to fetch the pokemon list that's normal
 ## Authors

 - [@yomarhub](https://www.github.com/yomarhub)